Kemp to end shelter-in-place except for Georgians most at risk

-Gov. Brian Kemp will release most Georgians from the state’s shelter-in-place order after Thursday night except for people ages 65 and older, seniors living in long-term care facilities and persons with certain chronic health issues, the governor announced Thursday afternoon.
+Gov. Brian Kemp released most Georgians from the state’s shelter-in-place order after Thursday night, April 30, except for people ages 65 and older, seniors living in long-term care facilities and persons with certain chronic health issues, the governor announced that afternoon.

 Older persons and the chronically ill, who health officials have stressed are most at risk for harmful effects from coronavirus, must remain sheltered-in-place through June 12.